Fraud prevention

 First and foremost, reach out to us immediately to see if we can still stop the transaction.
 Be sure to mention the details of the transaction and any information you can provide us with.
 If we have not sent out the cryptocurrency yet we can return the funds to you.
 Make sure to file a police report.
 Simply call the police in your country, file an online police report or visit your local police station.
 It is important that you always report the fraudster and the fraud case to the police.
 Even if your funds are lost, it will help the police to prevent future fraud from taking place.
 Unreported fraud also skews the statistics, which means that law enforcement may receive fewer funds to help prevent fraud.

-How do I recognize a fraud?
+How do I prevent fraud?

 There are a couple of tips to keep in mind that may help you in the future:

 To prevent known fraud methods from occurring again, we intent to provide you with known cases.
 If you have been the victim of a fraud that is not listed here, please contact us by email [email protected] so we can add it to the list.

 • You have been contacted by a person offering you an investment possibility.